7 Credit Card Reward Tips Many People Don't Follow

 Right now I have three cards that I rotate.
 How, when, and where I use them is determined by the rewards potential by each use.
 A spending strategy doesn't just consider award benefits, but it also considers other benefits like warranty coverage, rental car benefits, and foreign currency exchange fees.

-When purchasing electronics, American Express cards offer one additional year of extended warranty coverage.
+Some cards offer one additional year of extended warranty coverage, so use those to buy electronics.
 When renting cars, you should give consideration to cards that offer primary rental car insurance.
 And you don't want to spend a few thousand dollars on your vacation overseas only to find out that if you used a different card you could have saved hundreds of dollars in foreign currency exchange fees.
 Be sure to use a 0% foreign currency exchange credit card when traveling overseas.

 6. Don't Overlook a Reward Card Simply Because It Has an Annual Fee